Struc-Bench: Are Large Language Models Really Good at Generating Complex Structured Data?: Methodology

 \subsection{Evaluation Metrics}

-Evaluating the similarity of generated tables to the ground-truth tables is non-trivial: for instance, the same table can be formatted in many different ways in HTML or \LaTeX.
-Hence, our evaluation metric should ideally capture meaningful differences in the data presented, while being invariant to insignificant differences in formatting.
+Assessing the accuracy of generated tables against ground truth is complex due to the variability in formatting, like HTML.
+An ideal evaluation metric needs to discern substantial data discrepancies while disregarding trivial formatting variations.

-We propose to break down the similarity of two tables into two coarse components: \textit{content} and \textit{structure}.
+We propose to break down the similarity of two tables into two coarse components: \textit{content} and \textit{format}.
 In scoring \text{content} similarity, we attempt to parse \textit{content} out the data within the table cells, and compute the similarity.
 This similarity is computed between the generated and ground-truth table cells by commonly used similarity metrics.
-In scoring \text{structure} similarity, we place higher emphasis on components such as the number of columns and rows, cell alignment, and the table caption.
-Both similarity scores do overlap (e.g. a table with the wrong number of rows/columns would likely score poorly on content), but we find that these two scoring categories allow us to perform more involved analysis on where predicted and ground-truth tables differ.
+In scoring \text{format} similarity, we place higher emphasis on components such as the number of columns and rows, cell alignment, and the table caption.
+We find that these two scores allow us to perform a more involved analysis of where predicted and ground-truth tables differ.
+The implementation of these two scores can be found in Appendix \ref{scoring}.